 - Daughter’s Future Fund: Prompts for families to begin saving for pregnancy earlier, before a young woman is pregnant, as well as resources to support young women when pregnant.

 The solution set was well received during the initial pilot in Grand Bassa, where stakeholders appreciated that the tools were user-friendly and intended to be flexible for the context.
 Women and TTMs report that the tools are helping them to plan and save for delivery and to arrive at the facility more prepared.
-Americares has plans to scale the solution set to four more districts.
+Americares has plans to scale the solution set to four more areas in the county.

 Behavioral design offers a promising approach for developing innovative solutions to the barriers that limit uptake of FBD in Liberia.
 Understanding how the context influences women’s decision-making and ability to deliver in facilities ensures that solutions target the right drivers, and a collaborative design process ensures that solutions are responsive to that context.
 These behaviorally informed solutions have helped TTMs and providers to support women to make important decisions for delivery earlier in their pregnancy, and helped motivate women to prepare for their delivery and set saving goals.